-Problem Possible cause Solution Fridge not cooling, compressor will not run at all Battery voltage too low Recharge battery Start delay of 1 minute (no issue) Wait 1 minute Overheat due to high ambient Turn off fridge for 1 hour, vent the vehicle, switch to day mode Vehicle fuse has blown Check fuse rating, replace with 15A Fridge not cooling, compressor starts but switches off directly Overheat due to high ambient temperature Turn off fridge for 1 hour, vent the vehicle, switch to day mode Fridge is overcooling Temperature setting too high Turn off fridge for 1 hour, vent the vehicle, switch to day mode Noise is more than in night mode Fridge is in day mode Change to night mode if temperatures are below 30°C Fridge not cooling, compressor runs continuously Go to a service centre Overheat due to high ambient temperature Turn off fridge for 1 hour, vent the vehicle, switch to day mode Fridge has insufficient Ventilation openings, complete or partially blocked Clean or remove blockage cooling Door is not properly closed Close door, make sure door seal in good order Too much ice on evaporator (more than 3mm) Defrost evaporator, make sure door seal is in good order
+Problem Possible cause Solution Battery voltage too low Recharge battery Refrigerator is not cooling, compressor will not run at all Overheat due to high ambient Turn off refrigerator for 1 hour, vent the vehicle, switch to day mode wiii not run at aii Vehicle fuse has blown Check fuse rating, replace with 15A Frozen food compartment not freezing Interior temperature in vehicle is lower than 16°C Raise the temperature of the vehicle inside and/or select a higher cooling level to minimal level 4 Refrigerator is not cooling, compressor starts but switches off directly Overheat due to high ambient temperature Turn off refrigerator for 1 hour, vent the vehicle, switch to day mode Refrigerator is overcooling Temperature setting too high Choose a lower temperature setting Refrigerator is not cooling, compressor runs continuously Go to a service centre Refrigerator has insufficient cooling Overheat due to high ambient temperature Turn off fridge for 1 hour, vent the vehicle, switch to day mode Ventilation openings, complete or partially blocked Clean or remove blockage Door is not properly closed Close door, make sure door seal is in good order Too much ice on evaporator (more than 3mm) Defrost evaporator, make sure door seal is in good order Refrigerator makes more noise in night mode High ambient temperature (more than 30°C) Warm products have been placed inside the refrigerator Wait until the refrigerator has reached the selected temperature setting.
+Refrigerator is turned on after it has been off for a long time A low temperature setting is selected.